McGliebs/projectinvoice/THIRD-PARTY-NOTICES.md

 - Copyright © 2005–2026 PyInstaller Development Team.
 - Licence: GPL 2.0 or later, **with an explicit exception** permitting the bootloader to be linked into, and distributed with, applications that are not themselves open source.
-This exception is what allows Gerador de Faturas to be distributed commercially.
+This exception is what allows Gerador Faturas para SSM to be distributed commercially.
 - <https://github.com/pyinstaller/pyinstaller/blob/develop/COPYING.txt>